 To me, it looked like a blank slate and since I have yet to add a piece like this to my repertoire, so I thought I’d have a try.
 To get started, I removed all the damaged velour, and made repairs.

-Then I primed like crazy with Kilz because this was a mahogany stain that would bleed through.
-Bleeding isn’t an issue if you’re using a deep dark paint, but I intended to go light on this one.
+Then I primed like crazy because this was a mahogany stain that would bleed through.
+Bleeding isn’t an issue if you’re using a deep dark paint, but I intend to go light on this one.

 Once primed, I did two coats of my favorite Antique White by Behr using a Glidden Flat Paint.
 I’ve used this same color oodles of times, like on my chest of drawers and this dressing table and this French beauty.